Kashmira Irani: Career

 In 2009, she appeared on a telefilm based on the 26/11 terror attacks in Mumbai called Un Hazaaron Ke Naam, in which she played the role of Jyoti, a rich brat.
 The story dealt with how the attacks transformed her to be more socially responsible towards her society.
 The following year, she had a role in Yash Chopra's TV series Seven on Sony Entertainment Television.
 The series was about seven extraordinary people who possess supernatural powers and how they help get rid of the evil from society.
 She played the role of Varya Vishwamitra, a girl who can control the weather.

-She played the lead as Princess Sonali in a play called Zangoora: The Gypsy Prince, which was the first Bollywood musical ever.
+She played the lead as Rajkumari Sonali in a play called Zangoora, which was the first Bollywood musical ever.
 It premiered on 23 September 2010 at Kingdom of Dreams and became the longest-running Bollywood stage show in India.
 In June 2013, the musical completed over 1000 successful shows at Nautanki Mahal, Gurgaon.
 This character has been her most challenging role so far as it's her first time on a live stage and has also required her to do aerial choreography.
 Zangoora and her role have been well received by audiences.

 After doing the musical for four successful years, she went to acting and dance classes in New York City, while working with an acting coach there in the city.

 In 2014, she appeared briefly as a stage actress performing an aerial dance at Kingdom of Dreams in PK starring Aamir Khan and Anushka Sharma.
 She performed an aerial dance to the song " Love is a Waste of Time".

 She came into the limelight for her role as Samaira on the popular television series Dosti...
 Yaariyan...
 Manmarziyan.